cdktf/cdktf-provider-snowflake/docs/account.java.md

 Last name of the initial administrative user of the account.

+This field cannot be used whenever admin_user_type is set to SERVICE.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#last_name Account#last_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#last_name Account#last_name}

 ---

 ##### `mustChangePassword`<sup>Optional</sup> <a name="mustChangePassword" id="@cdktf/provider-snowflake.account.Account.Initializer.parameter.mustChangePassword"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 Specifies whether the new user created to administer the account is forced to change their password upon first login into the account.

+This field cannot be used whenever admin_user_type is set to SERVICE.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#must_change_password Account#must_change_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#must_change_password Account#must_change_password}

 ---